 Buddy Dave Pickel and I practiced carpentry together for over ten years.
 Through good and bad times we shared many experiences that created a strong bond between us.
 Dave hung up his Estwing for the last time and left us in 2012.
 This piece was something I penned several years earlier for the occasion of his fiftieth birthday.

-Of all the jobs that Dave and I worked on together, we hardly ever worked anywhere that was any less than a forty-minute drive away.
+Of all the jobs that Dave and I worked on together, we rarely worked anywhere that was less than a forty-minute drive away.
 Apparently word-of-mouth doesn't travel much farther than that.

-One of our past times was pointing out exceptionally ugly architecture.
+One of our pastimes was pointing out exceptionally ugly architecture.
 At such times we would drag out our trusty bazooka and level the offending eyesore.
-If we'd had a real bazooka Canada would be an even more beautiful place.
+If we'd had a real bazooka Canada would be an even more beautiful place today.

 In the end, most carpenters give up the trade because their tool boxes become too heavy to lift.